nvbn/pytest-docker-pexpect/README.md

 If you want to disable tests if docker isn't available, use `@pytest.mark.skip_without_docker`.

+If you want to run parametrized test only once without docker, use `@pytest.mark.once_without_docker`.

 ## Usage without docker

 With flag `--run-without-docker` tests can be run in environment without docker (e.g. travis-ci).